Takerman/app-portfolio/wp-content/plugins/wpforms-lite/readme.txt

 = Is WPForms translation ready? =

 Yes, WPForms has full translation and localization support via the wpforms textdomain.
-All .mo and .po translation files should go into the languages folder in the base of the plugin.
+Based on your site language, required .mo and .po translation files will be downloaded and placed into the default WordPress languages directory.
 The same is true for every WPForms Addon as well.

 = Does WPForms include spam protection? =

 Yes, WPForms includes spam protection which is enabled on all forms by default in the form settings.

-Additionally, Google reCAPTCHA is also supported and can be setup at WPForms > Settings > reCAPTCHA.
+Additionally, Google reCAPTCHA and hCaptcha are also supported and can be set up at WPForms > Settings > CAPTCHA.

 WPForms is fully compatible with all versions of Google reCAPTCHA: